Samuel Hennell

-Colonel Samuel Hennell (1800 – 13 September 1880) was a British Indian Army officer and Colonial Office administrator in the Middle East.
-He was the British Political Resident for the Persian Gulf from 1838 to 1852 and described by Professor JB Kelly as: 'without doubt the greatest Political Resident Britain has ever had in the Persian Gulf.'
+Colonel Samuel Hennell (c.
+1800 – 13 September 1880) was a British Indian Army officer and Colonial Office administrator in the Middle East.
+He was the British Political Resident for the Persian Gulf from 1838 to 1852 and has been hailed as: 'without doubt the greatest Political Resident Britain has ever had in the Persian Gulf.'

 Early career

 Samuel Hennell was tutored preparatory to entering service with the East India Company by Mr Williams of Edmonton.
-He was appointed assistant resident for the Persian Gulf, based in Bushire, in 1826, taking up his post six scant years following the British punitive expedition against the Al Qasimi at Ras Al Khaimah of 1819 and the conclusion of the subsequent General Maritime Treaty of 1820.
-He was appointed Political Resident in the Persian Gulf in 1838.
+He was appointed assistant resident for the Persian Gulf, based in Bushire, in 1826, taking up his post six years after the British punitive expedition against the Al Qasimi at Ras Al Khaimah of 1819 and the conclusion of the subsequent General Maritime Treaty of 1820.
+He was made Acting Political Resident in 1835 and appointed Political Resident in the Persian Gulf in 1838.

 Maritime Truce

-Hennell proposed a maritime cease-fire between the Gulf Sheikhdoms to solidify the terms already agreed upon in the 1820 General Maritime Treaty.
-The new treaty would run for the pearling season, between May and November and bind all of the Rulers to avoid hostilities at sea, give full redress for any infractions committed by their subjects, avoid retaliation but report incidents to the Resident, let the Resident know if any hostilities were intended at the end of the truce and in turn obliged the Resident to enforce the truce and act to obtain reparations for any injuries inflicted by one Ruler's subjects on another's.
+In 1835, Hennell proposed a maritime ceasefire between the Gulf Sheikhdoms based on the terms already agreed upon in the 1820 General Maritime Treaty.
+The new treaty would run for the pearling season, between May and November and bind all of the Rulers to avoid hostilities at sea, give full redress for any infractions committed by their subjects and avoid retaliation but instead report incidents to the Resident.
+Additionally, they agreed to let the Resident know if they planned any hostilities at the end of the truce.
+This then obliged the Resident to enforce the truce and act to obtain reparations for any injuries inflicted by one Ruler's subjects on another's.

 The treaty effectively made the British the chief broker of peace in the region and was received with enthusiasm during a meeting at Basidu on the island of Qeshm, between Sultan bin Saqr Al Qasimi, Ruler of Ras Al Khaimah and Sharjah and Shakhbut bin Dhiyab Al Nahyan, Ruler of Abu Dhabi.
 The two Rulers approved of the idea and Hennell invited Obeid bin Said bin Rashid of Dubai and Rashid bin Humaid Al Nuaimi of Ajman to join them.
 The Truce as proposed by Hennell was signed by all four Rulers in Bushire on the 21 August 1835.
 Umm Al Quwain at the time was subject to Ras Al Khaimah and so did not sign independently.
-Although signed in August, the Treaty bound its signatories from May 1835 to November 1835.
+Although it was signed in August 1835, the Treaty bound its signatories from May 1835 to November 1835.

 Hennell subsequently reported how news “came in from all quarters of the joy and satisfaction diffused amongst the inhabitants of the whole line of the Arabian Coast of the Gulf on the intelligence reaching them of the establishment of the Truce.”